The cost of conflict in the community

 What does it cost?

 Calm Mediation is a registered charity and not-for-profit organisation.
 Our pricing policy reflects our commitment to encouraging the use of mediation and restorative approaches.
-Our competitive prices start from as little as £595+VAT for a community mediation.
+Our competitive prices aim to ensure that everyone who needs it can access community mediation.

 Please contact us to discuss how we can meet your mediation needs.